Here are the latest updates to the KCARC website:

-The next meeting for the Kittitas County Amateur Radio Club (KCARC) will be Saturday February 1, 2025 at 8:00 am in the Teanaway Room at The Palace Cafe, Ellensburg, WA.
-We are looking for either a March or April meeting in Cle Elum.
-Details as they emerge.
+The next meeting for the Kittitas County Amateur Radio Club (KCARC) will be Saturday May 3, 2025 at 8:00 am at The Palace Cafe, located at 4th and Main St, Ellensburg.

 At the suggestion of Colby, KK7AGW, we've started a new net on Wednesday nights, called the "What's Up Wednesday Net", 7 pm on the Sky Meadows UHF repeater.
 442.200 MHz, +offset, tone: 131.8 Hz.
 This is a purely social net, so drop on by, and say hello!

 We realize that there are coverages issues for Sky Meadows UHF, and that you might like to try other frequencies and times.
-For those with Technician class licenses, we can meet on HF in the 10m band between 28.3 and 28.5 MHz, or on 6m SSB.
-We also have quite a few repeaters in the county.
+For those with Technician class licenses, we can meet on HF in the 10m band between 28.3 and 28.5 MHz, or on 6m SSB or FM.
+We also have quite a few repeaters in the county, including repeaters that cover the Upper County.
 Please contact one of the officers, or drop by the net with your suggestions.

 There are a number of operating events coming up that offer good opportunities to either contest or get your feet wet making contacts around the bands.